 Depression and opioid abuse are common among all age groups.
 Through recent research, new findings have emerged about the connection between depression and opioid addictions.

-Being able to manage your long-term recovery from both struggles is a process and can be managed with a mix of therapies, treatment, and aftercare support.
+Learning to manage your long-term recovery from both addiction and depression is a difficult process that can be managed with a mix of therapies, treatment, and aftercare support.

 Opioids Role in Depression

 In a study conducted by St. Louis University, over 100,000 individuals from the Veterans Health Administration and two private hospitals were studied for opioid abuse and comorbid disorders.

-The study found that 10% of the 100,000 individuals developed depression after opioid use for 30 days or more .
-Interestingly enough, none of the patients had a prior diagnosis of depression and all were consistent across all three treatment settings.
+The study found that 10% of the 100,000 patients developed depression after opioid use of 30 days or more .
+Interestingly enough, none of the patients had a prior diagnosis of depression and this finding was consistent across all three treatment settings.

 The research lead believes that depression can be onset with opioid use due to changes in the reward and pleasure areas of the brain, as well as lower testosterone levels due to opioid ingestion.

-There is no debating that opioid abuse and addiction have become a fast and furious epidemic within the United States.
-Opioid prescribing has contributed to 183,000 people dying from overdoses between 1999 and 2015 according to the Centers for Disease Control .
+There is no debating that opioid abuse and the addiction to opiates have reached epidemic proportions within the United States.
+The prescribing of opioids has contributed to 183,000 people dying from overdoses between 1999 and 2015 according to the Centers for Disease Control .

-Almost 37 million Americans with mood disorders are using opioids to help manage symptoms, compared to 5% of the general population .
-This equates to about 60 million prescriptions annually for individuals with a mood disorder-a startling number.
+Sadly, almost 37 million Americans with mood disorders are using opioids to help manage depression symptoms, compared to 5% of the general population .
+This equates to about 60 million prescriptions annually for individuals with a mood disorder which is a startling number.

 Importance of Treatment

 Both mood disorders and addiction can be treated concurrently.
-Often relapse occurs due to one co-occurring issue affecting the other.
+Often relapse occurs due to one co-occurring issue influencing the other.
 It can be difficult to reach or maintain recovery if only the addiction or mood disorder is being treated .